 The lighting is rather awful.
 It's been pouring since I got off work and I only had the one overhead light in the barn.
 My hopes are to get better, more organized, pictures later as well.
 But we all know how I operate.
+This is a lynx (wide band) and an amber.
+We'll get to explaining wide band later.

 A lynx is a lilac agouti with certain modifiers to make the under color white.
 I'll get to that later, too.
 It has a fawn appearance with lilac tipping.
 It kind of gives it a "frosted" look in prime.